-Yes there will be discount available for locals residents.
+Yes there will be discount available for locals.
 More details one this will be released as part of the distillery opening.

-With there be an increase of antisocial behaviour on the headland?
+Will there be an increase in drunken activities on the headland?

 This site is primarily a manufacturing site.
 Tours and private hire will be available.
 This site is not a drinking establishment and therefore we do not anticipate or will encourage anti-social behaviour.

 Do you plan to expand the distillery in the future?